 Katog Monastery, officially called Katog Dorje Den (also phoneticized as Kathok or Katok), is one of the six mother monasteries of the Nyingma tradition of Buddhism in Tibet.
 After the initial presence of Buddhism was almost entirely obliterated by an anti-Buddhist king in Tibet, Katog was the first monastery of the old tradition (Nyingma) to be constructed.
 Later, other main Nyingma monasteries, such as Palyul and Shechen, were established.

-fifty remain, both inside and outside of Tibet.
+inside and outside of Tibet.
 Khentrul Rinpoche’s family monastery, Katog Mardo Tashi Choling, is one of the four main branch monasteries within Tibet, and Katog Choling is an affiliated center based in the United States.

 A Brief History

 Originally, Katog monastery was built on top of a rock where Guru Rinpoche (Padmasambhava) sat when he visited the area.
 The rock had the shape of a double vajra, with the Tibetan syllable “Ka” naturally emerging on top of it.
 Katog was named after this rock, because “Ka” is the first letter of the Tibetan alphabet, and “tog” means “on top of.”
 Katog Dorje Den is considered one of the twenty-five sacred sites of Guru Rinpoche in the Kham region.
 Prophecy states that over 100,000 practitioners will attain rainbow body in the Katog lineage.